SemaIstek/SemaIstek/README.md

 - 👋 Hi, I’m @SemaIstek
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and python.
-- 💞️ I’m looking to collaborate on developer
+- 💞️ I’m looking to collaborate on developer.
 - 📫

 <!---